Welcome to Visited Vertebrata Palasiatica, Today is

 Authorship should be limited to those who have contributed substantially to the work, and every author has responsibility for the data and argument mentioned in the paper.
 The corresponding author must have obtained permission from all authors for the submission of each version of the paper and for any change in authorship.

-In addition: changes of authorship or in the order of authors are not accepted after acceptance of a manuscript; requests to add or delete authors at the revision stage or after publication is a serious matter, and may be considered only after receipt of written approval from all authors and a detailed explanation about the role/deletion of the new/deleted author.
-The decision on accepting the change rests with the editorial department of the journal, and authors should be prepared to send relevant documentation or data in order to verify the validity of the results.
+In addition: changes of authorship or in the order of authors are not allowed after acceptance of a manuscript.
+Requests to add or delete authors at the revision stage or after publication are serious matters and may be considered only after receiving written approval from all authors and a detailed explanation of the new author’s role or the reason for the deletion.
+The decision on accepting the change rests with the editorial office of the journal, and authors should be prepared to send relevant documentation in order to verify the validity of the request.
 This could be in the form of raw data, samples, records, etc.

 Authors must disclose all relationships or interests that could influence or bias the work.
-Although an author may not feel there are conflicts, disclosure of relationships and interests affords a more transparent process, leading to an accurate and objective assessment of the work.
-Awareness of real or perceived conflicts of interest is a perspective to which the readers are entitled, and is not meant to imply that a financial relationship with an organization that sponsored the research or compensation for consultancy work is inappropriate.
+Although an author may not feel there are conflicts, disclosure of relationships and interests affords a more transparent process, making an accurate and objective assessment of the work.
+Awareness of real or perceived conflicts of interest is a right to which readers are entitled, and this is not meant to imply that a financial relationship with an organization that sponsored the research or compensation for consultancy work is inappropriate.
 Examples of potential conflicts of interest that are directly or indirectly related to the research may include but are not limited to the following:

 In addition, interests that go beyond financial interests and compensation (non-financial interests) that may be important to readers should be disclosed.
 These may include but are not limited to personal relationships or competing interests directly or indirectly tied to this research, professional interests or personal beliefs that may influence your research.